sim-/tgy/README.md

 throttle differences between boards if not calibrated, and issues arming the ESC, particularly in cold environments.

+Some flight boards may have automatic calibration procedures, or it may just be possible to set the min/max motor output to exactly match the ESC defaults listed above.
+ESCs with external resonators can use this method to avoid calibration.
+With a flight board such as the Naze32 running baseflight, the min/max can be set with CLI commands as follows:

+set minthrottle=1064
+set maxthrottle=1864

-To calibrate the ESC, REMOVE ALL PROPELLERS and follow the steps documented for your flight controller board.
-With KK boards, for example, the Yaw pot must be set to the minimum position in order to enable "pass through" mode from the RX input to the ESC output, and the ESCs are then calibrated to the radio's throttle stick.
+Otherwise, to calibrate the ESC, REMOVE ALL PROPELLERS and follow the steps that may be documented for your flight controller board.
+KK2 boards have a two-button procedure that emits calibration pulses automatically.
+With KK boards, the Yaw pot must be set to the minimum position in order to enable "pass through" mode from the RX input to the ESC output.
+The ESCs are then calibrated to the radio's throttle stick.

 Calibration may also be done with a servo tester or with the ESC directly connected to an RX channel.
 The only requirement is that the input pulse has to be at or above PROGRAM_RC_PULS (default 1460us) to enter programming mode.
-This will differ slightly on boards with no external oscillator, and if programming individually, try to maintain a close temperature.
+This will differ slightly on boards with no external oscillator.
+If calibrating ESCs individually, try to maintain a close temperature and at least 6-7V input voltage (the ATmega8 oscillator also speeds up as VCC drops).

 With the propellers removed and the source (radio, servo tester, or flight control board) set to full throttle, power up the ESC and wait for a